What is Dental Sedation?

 This kind is suitable for treating children under sedation.
-For the anesthetic effect, local anesthesia is used here, and for sedation itself – nitrous oxide (“laughing gas”), which enters the body through a special mask.
+For the anesthetic effect, local anesthesia is used here, and for sedation itself – nitrous oxide (“laughing gas”), enters the body through a special mask.
 It, in turn, is only part of a special device that will prevent an overdose if necessary.
 The degree of sedation achieved by this method is typical for local anesthesia.

-The patient, when carrying out this method, should not have a cold, the nasal breathing should function normally.
+The patient, when carrying out this method, should not have a cold, and the nasal breathing should function normally.